davenkin/andy-springboot-sample/ADRs/007_object_implementation_patterns.md

     @PostMapping
     public ResponseId createEquipment(@RequestBody @Valid CreateEquipmentCommand command) {
-        // In real situations, principal is normally created from the current user in context, such as Spring Security's SecurityContextHolder
+        // In real situations, operator is normally created from the current user in context, such as Spring Security's SecurityContextHolder
-        Principal principal = SAMPLE_USER_PRINCIPAL;
+        Principal operator = SAMPLE_USER_PRINCIPAL;

-        return new ResponseId(this.equipmentCommandService.createEquipment(command, principal));
+        return new ResponseId(this.equipmentCommandService.createEquipment(command, operator));
     }
 }
 ```